How to manage hair loss due to stress?

 Pro-Collagen Hair 360°

-D-LAB has combined collagen and keratin for its expert formula Pro-Collagen Hair 360°, which works at 360° to regenerate hair from the inside, especially in contexts of intense or prolonged stress.
+D-LAB has combined collagen and keratin for its expert formula Pro-Collagen Hair 360°, which works at 360° to regenerate hair from within, especially in contexts of intense or prolonged stress.

 Its synergy is based on:

-• Hydrolyzed marine collagen: essential for preserving the structure of the hair follicle, improving scalp elasticity, and promoting a favorable environment for regrowth.
+• Hydrolyzed marine collagen: essential for preserving the structure of the hair follicle, improving scalp elasticity, and promoting an environment conducive to regrowth.

 • A bioavailable keratin: to strengthen the hair shaft, fill in gaps, and prevent breakage.

-• Field horsetail: rich in natural silica, it stimulates keratin production and promotes denser and stronger hair.
+• Field horsetail: rich in natural silica, it stimulates keratin production and promotes denser, stronger hair.

 • Essential B vitamins (including B8): to support growth, limit hair loss, and maintain hair vitality.